-Whether you’re traveling to Haiti or need to send money home, this guide offers the information you need to know about the Haitian gourde.
-If you need to send money to Haiti, we’ve got you covered there, too.
+Whether you’re traveling to Haiti or need to send money home to friends and family, this guide has all the information you need to know about the Haitian gourde.
+With over 200 years of history, the Haitian gourde is one of the oldest currencies still in use.

-1. It got its name from an old Spanish currency.
+1. Its name comes from an old Spanish currency.

-The name “gourde” is French, but it is based on an old Spanish currency called gordos.
+The name “gourde” is French, but it comes from an old Spanish currency called gordos, short for “pesos gordos.”

-The name evolved into the current spelling to reflect the French language, which is the official language of Haiti.
+The name evolved into the current spelling to reflect the French language.
 Many Creole speakers call gourdes “goud,” rhyming with the English word “mood.”

 The symbol G represents the currency of the Haitian gourde.

 2. The Haitian gourde first circulated in 1813.